fChristenson/portfolio/readme.md

 Example project for setting up a portfolio site

+## Notes

+> Can you make a video about how to setup a portfolio site and what to add to it?

-# Install on EC2 instance
+## Install on EC2 instance

 0. ssh in to instance
 1. Run `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash`